Updated: June 9, 2023

 3. I begin to build my buffer fund.

-I’m in my early 20’s now that’s why I understand very well how much we want to explore the world around us.
+I’m in my early 20s now, and that’s why I understand very well how much we want to explore the world around us.

-We want to go to different places, start a business, enroll in different courses that interests us, try this and that… but the fact is all of these will require money to do.
+We want to go to different places, start a business, enroll in different courses that interest us, try this and that… but the fact is all of these will require money to do.

 4. I started to invest.